Core Idea

 3. Accept temporary dysfunction as the cost of growth; don’t enforce stable-environment standards

-4. Set a time horizon — “We accept this chaos for six months, then we stabilise” — and prepare explicitly for the transition out
+4. Set a time horizon — “We accept this chaos for six months, then we stabilise” — and prepare for the transition out

 The Transition Risk

 Growth-plate teams build habits that work at high-growth speed: informality, speed over process, improvisation over playbook.
 When growth slows, those habits become dysfunctional.
-Teams that stabilise must actively unlearn the growth-plate mode — this transition requires explicit management, not the assumption that stability will self-organise.
+Teams that stabilise must actively unlearn the growth-plate mode — this requires explicit management, not the assumption that stability will self-organise.

 Sources